ue22-p25/backend-flask-chatapp/STEPS/16/app.py-readme.md

 so what we're saying here is, each time a message occurs on the `connect-ack` channel, the backend will print a message about that
 we could have gone entirely without the `connect-ack` channel, but it is a good way to test that the connection is working

-### in the HTML template

-this is the place where we add the SocketIO client-side code into the mix; as always we use a `<script>` tag in `<head>` to do that; we picked a CDN for that

-### the JS code

-upon document loading, the JS code will

-- create a connection to the server using `socket = io()`
-- and then define a callback function
-- that will trigger upon a `connect` event (this time this is a builtin name, as opposed to the `connect-ack` channel we created earlier)
-- and so this is how the frontend will send an acknowledgment to the backend upon successful connection

 ### expected behaviour

 all this means that, when the web page is loaded: